-- (a) Each appraisal office shall implement the plan for periodic reappraisal of property approved by the board of directors under Section 6.05 (I). - (b) The plan shall provide for the following reappraisal activities for all real and personal property in the district at least once every three years: - (l) Identifying properties to be appraised through physical inspection or by other reliable means of identification, including deeds or other legal documentation, aerial photographs, land-based photographs, surveys, maps, and property sketches; - (2) Identifying and updating relevant characteristics of each property in the appraisal records; - (3) Defining market areas in the district;
+- (a) Each appraisal office shall implement the plan for periodic reappraisal of property approved by the board of directors under Section 6.05 (I). - (b) The plan shall provide for the following reappraisal activities for all real and personal property in the district at least once every three years: - Identifying properties to be appraised through physical inspection or by other reliable means of identification, including deeds or other legal documentation, aerial photographs, land-based photographs, surveys, maps, and property sketches; - (2) Identifying and updating relevant characteristics of each property in the appraisal records: - (3) Defining market areas in the district:

-- -2023 Eastland ISD

-- -City of Eastland

-- -Rural Properties inside Eastland ISD

-- -City of Carbon

-- -Lake Leon

-- -2024 Cisco ISD & Rising Star ISD & over-lapping districts
+- -2025 Ranger ISD & Gorman ISD and over-lapping districts

-- -City of Cisco
+-City of Ranger

-- -Rural properties inside Cisco and Rising Star ISD and over-lapping districts
+-Rural Properties inside Ranger and Gorman ISD

+-City of Gorman

+-2026 Eastland ISD

-- -City of Rising Star
+-City of Eastland

+-Rural properties inside Eastland ISD

-- -Lake Cisco
+-Lake Leon

 - (4) Identifying property characteristics that affect property value in each market area, including:

 - (A) The location and market area of the property;

-- (B) Physical attributes of property, such as size, age, and condition; .
+- (B) Physical attributes of property, such as size, age, and condition: .

 - (C) Legal and economic attributes; and

 - (D) Easements, covenants, leases, reservations, contracts, declarations, special assessments, ordinances, or legal restrictions;

-Currently Western Appraisal provides most of its real estate appraisal services in primarily rural areas.
+Currently Western Valuation provides most of its real estate appraisal services in primarily rural areas.
 The ability to perform detailed neighborhood and market analysis is somewhat limited in these areas where the necessary data is sometimes nonexistent.
 Based on historical data the market areas have been defined as city municipal properties, rural properties and lake front properties.